-4. Gold Mumbai 10gm - The price of Gold in Mumbai spot market as published by the Commodities division of Centre of Monitoring Indian Economy.
+4. Gold Mumbai 10gm - The price of Gold in Mumbai spot market as published by the Centre of Monitoring Indian Economy (CMIE) or Refinitiv based on the information availability.

 The proportion in which the blended benchmark will be maintained would be as per the allocations mentioned in the table below: